reneemes/viewing-party-api/README.md

 ```
 {
   "data": {
-    "id": "411",
+    "id": "120",
     "type": "movie",
     "attributes": {
-      "title": "The Chronicles of Narnia: The Lion, the Witch and the Wardrobe",
+      "title": "The Lord of the Rings: The Fellowship of the Ring",
-      "release_year": "2005",
+      "release_year": "2001",
-      "vote_average": 7.134,
+      "vote_average": 8.416,
-      "runtime": "2 hours, 23 minutes",
+      "runtime": "2 hours, 59 minutes",
       "genres": [
         "Adventure",
-        "Family",
+        "Fantasy",
-        "Fantasy"
+        "Action"
       ],
-      "summary": "Siblings Lucy, Edmund, Susan and Peter step through a magical wardrobe and find the land of Narnia...",
+      "summary": "Young hobbit Frodo Baggins, after inheriting a mysterious ring from his uncle Bilbo, must leave his home in order to keep it from falling into the hands of its evil creator.
+Along the way, a fellowship is formed to protect the ringbearer and make sure that the ring arrives at its final destination: Mt.
+Doom, the only place where it can be destroyed.",
       "cast": [
         {
-          "character": "Peter Pevensie",
+          "character": "Frodo",
-          "actor": "William Moseley"
+          "actor": "Elijah Wood"
         },
           First 10 Cast Members...
       ],
-      "total_reviews": 8,
+      "total_reviews": 5,
       "reviews": [
         {
-          "author": "r96sk",
+          "author": "gdeveloper",
-          "review": "Long bloody title, but a great film no doubt..."
+          "review": "An epic movie if I ever saw one.
+Captivating and just plain fun to watch.
+This movie is, indeed, art."
         },
-        First 5 Reviews...
+          Top 5 Reviews...
       ]
     }
   }